 Each year Future Roots Project trains hundreds of teachers, equipping them with 20+ songs to use in their classrooms.
 In addition to monthly trainings, we visit the teachers at school and help them implement what they have learned.
 These songs have been wildly popular for both teachers and students.
 It has been a very rewarding experience to see the transformations in the schools that are now filled with music, singing and learning!
 It is worth noting that Future Roots Project has received an exceptional amount of support from local musicians in Minneapolis and we are forever grateful for everyone who donates their talent and time to play at our annual fundraisers!
 We feel very fortunate to be able to share the gift of music with schools in Central America.

 How to Create an Educational, Inspiring Space Using Basic Materials

 Due to the lack of resources, schools in impoverished communities don’t usually look very appealing to children.
 Future Roots has redesigned one classroom in each community we serve, as an example of how to use recycling and basic materials to make the room more inspiring.
 Using art, organizational techniques and wheat paste to cover surfaces with images; we were able to completely transform the spaces into an enriching, educational environment for a very low cost.
 Instead of telling teachers about these ideas, we were able to demonstrate the usefulness and show them the final results in person.

 Community Art Workshop

-In addition to the integrated art activities that are being implemented across the schools, Future Roots is also sponsoring art classes led by local artists such as Byron.
-This initiative started during the socio political crisis of 2018, when he enthusiastically offered to teach a watercolor class to the children from his community.
-It was inspiring to see a respected leader suggest such an appropriate project during the heart of instability the country was facing and Future Roots was happy to buy the necessary materials to make the plan a reality.
+In addition to the integrated art activities that are being implemented across the schools, Future Roots is also sponsoring art classes led by local artists.
+This initiative started in 2018, when volunteers enthusiastically offered to teach a watercolor class to the children in their community.
+It was inspiring to see respected leaders suggest such an appropriate project and Future Roots was happy to provide the necessary materials to make it a reality.